GabrielHugi/one-file-codes/README.md

-Codes I made because i personally wanted to or because I had to for school
+Codes that I have made mostly for my own development but also sometimes because of my school assignments.